 A vibracore drilling plan to analyze sediment characteristics was developed for the remaining area that passed the initial screening phase.
 However, the slough in the North East quadrant of the project study area was eliminated from consideration due to inaccessibility for vibracore drilling due to the surrounding shallows.
 Figure 5.01 depicts one boring in the southeastern portion of the project study area outside of the designated geotechnical survey area which was conducted as a subsurface exploratory investigation only.
-The two additional borings in the southern portion of the project study area during initial investigations.
+The two additional borings in the southern portion of the project study area were within a smaller designated geotechnical survey area during initial investigations.